 Attractive Location

 The Project’s premium location provides several upsides.
-The Project is strategically located due to its in close proximity to the SCE power transmission lines and the gas transmission line jointly owned by Kern River Gas Transmission Company and Mojave Pipeline Company (“Kern/Mojave”).
-PEF will interconnect with SCE at the Pastoria Substation and Kern/Mojave 1.8 and 11.8 miles from the site, respectively.
-The Kern/Mojave pipeline runs through Tejon property so the Project will not have to pay intrastate pipeline charges saving the project about $0.30 MMBtu or $2.10 MWh.
-[Does it really run through the property?]
-PEF is also in the more favorable and less congested SP-15 pricing zone.
-Lastly, the Edmonston Pumping Station of California Department of Water Resources (“DWR”), one of the state’s largest power consumers, is located less than two miles from PEF.
-The pumping station requires up to 657 MW of power and the only direct access is over Tejon property.
-PEF has obtained from Tejon exclusive easements from the site to Edmonston until the earlier of April 30, 2005 of one year after commercial operations.
-PEF’s direct access to Edmonston would allow it to supply Edmonston without incurring ISO or SCE transmission charges. _______________ currently provides Edmonston its power under contracts which expire in 2004.
-The DWR’s Chrisman and Teerlink Pumping Stations whose aggregate demand is about 200 MW (Verify) are only 10 to 15 miles from the Project.
+The Project is strategically located in close proximity to the Pastoria Substation and the Kern/Mojave gas pipeline.
+PEF will interconnect with SCE at the Pastoria Substation and Kern/Mojave 1.35 and 11.8 miles from the Site, respectively.
+The Project will avoidpaying intrastate pipeline charges by interconnecting with the Kern/Mojave pipeline.
+The wil save the Project saving the project approximately $0.30 MMBtu or $2.10 MWhThe Project is also located in the more favorable and less congested SP-15 pricing zone.Also, the DWR’s Edmonston Pumping Station, one of the state’s largest power consumers, is located less than two miles from PEF.
+The pumping station requires up to 657 MW of power and the only direct access is over Tejon property, which represents an opportunity for sale of power from the Project.
+PEF has obtained from Tejon exclusive easements from the Site to Edmonston until the earlier of April 30, 2005 of one year after commercial operations.
+PEF’s direct access to Edmonston would allow it to supply Edmonston without incurring ISO or SCE transmission charges.
+SCE currently provides Edmonston its power under a contract which expires in 2004.
+The DWR’s Chrisman and Teerlink Pumping Stations whose aggregate demand is approximatley 200 MW are only 10 to 15 miles from the Project.

 Growing California Energy Market

 The fast growing California economy of the 1990’s resulted in a much greater power demand than anticipated.
-This coupled with the fact that virtually no capacity has been added since the 1980’s has created a need for capacity.
+This coupled with the fact that virtually no capacity has been added in California since the 1980’s has created a need for capacity.
 The CEC expects installed capacity to decline and demand to increase.
-The major reasons for capacity decline may include (1) restructuring of QF contracts, (2) retirement of aging and noncompetitive plants and (3) retirement of nuclear plants.
+The major reasons for capacity decline may include (1) restructuring of QF contracts, (2) retirement of aging and noncompetitive plants, (3) retirement of nuclear plants and (4) increasing power demand from neighboring states.
 California is a net importer of about 6,000 MW of electric power on an average.
 Much of the in-state generation relied upon to meet California’s 30,000 MW average demand is relatively inefficient thermal, nuclear and renewable resources.
-The CEC ER-96 report found that California requires 6,700 MW of new generating capacity to meet reserve requirements.
+A CEC report concluded that growing California requires 6,700 MW of new generating capacity to meet reserve requirements.
 As a low cost, early entrant to the California market, PEF is well positioned to meet California’s growing power requirements as well as to compete with existing generation capacity.

 Advanced Stage of Development

-ENA is in the advanced stages of development of PEF.
-PEF’s AFC was deemed Data Adequate by the CEC on January 26, 2000.
-Considering its efforts to expedite the process, ENA expects to receive final CEC approval for construction and operation of the Project by December 31, 2000.
-Other applicable local permits and approvals are expected on a similar timetable.
+ENA is in the advanced stages of development of the Project.
+The Project’s AFC was deemed Data Adequate by the CEC on January 26, 2000.
+As a result of its efforts to expedite the process, ENA expects to receive CEC approval for construction and operation of the Project by December 31, 2000.
+Other applicable local permits and approvals are expectedin advance of the start of construction.

 Emission Reduction Credits Obtained

 PEF has acquired all ERCs required to build PEF.
-These credits represent virtually all ERCs in the SJVUAPCD bank.
+These credits represent virtually all ERCs in the Air District bank that comply with the Federal new source review standards.
 The EPA and SJUAPCD have agreed that the ERCs can be used for the Project.

 Opportunity to Expand

 The Site has been sized to accommodate a 250 MW expansion.
-ENA will soon sign a contract with GE for one GE 7FA and one GE A11 STG that will allow for the expansion.
+ENA expects to sign a contract with GE for one power island including one GE 7FA and one GE A11 STG that will allow for the expansion.

 Possible RMR Contract